sguzunov/docs/docs/glue42-concepts/02_application-management/02_javascript/app-management-js.md

 ### Application Events

 The set of applications defined for the current user can be changed at runtime.
-To track the events which fire when an application has been added, removed or updated, use the respective methods exposed by the Application Management API.
+To track the events which fire when an application has been added, removed or updated, use the respective methods exposed by the App Management API.

 Application added event: